dimsp98/dotfiles/README.md

 ⚙️ Install and setup
 ------------------------------
 This repo provides automated scripts to help you quickly install dependencies and setup the configuration.
-There are scripts used for my previous setups, tailored for Void Linux and Ubuntu, as well as a script to install and setup my [patched dwm config](https://github.com/dimsp98/dwm).
+There are scripts used for my previous setup, tailored for Void Linux, as well as a script to install and setup my [patched dwm config](https://github.com/dimsp98/dwm).